Residence Yasushi

 Legend has it that Kumanoteara-yu is the original hot spring discovered here.
 A bear (熊 kuma) was followed by a hunter bathed here.
 The hunter observed the bear washing his injured paw (手洗teara), seemingly finding relief.⠀So it may well be thanks to this bear that the rural community here became known as Yuyama (湯山村 literally, hot spring mountain village) during the Kamakura period (1185-1333); a precursor to the fame Nozawaonsen would develop for our onsens during the Edo period.

-The waters of this historic bath are a low to mid 40 degrees C - so not as hot as some of the others.
+The waters in this historic bath are a low to mid 40 degrees C - so not as hot as some of the others.
 They are clear, can smell rather sulphuric and naturally, are supposed to be healing (you can even find bottles of Kumanoteara water for sale in some of the shops!).

 There are cooking boxes outside if you fancy cooking your eggs (about 15minutes) while you have your bath.
 If you do, you can buy your eggs and cooking bag at the Yamazaki supermarket - or ask to borrow a bag at the front desk!!